pythonbrad/qwasar-learning/README.md

 You will see the output of the previous `ping` command

 If you consult your `ex00/my_first_screen.txt` file, you will see the outputs of the previous executed commands.
+I recommend you to use a text editor like `vim` instead of read it directly with `cat`.

 ### The Core Team